-Dawkins contends that in the absence of spiritual guidance, humans should heed the guidance of science.
-He asserts, "If the death of God would create a void, various individuals would fill it in different ways."
-My approach involves a good dosage of science, as well as an honest and rigorous quest for the world's truth.
+would fill it in different ways."
+My approach involves a suitable dosage of science and an honest and rigorous quest for the world's truth.1

-Atheists endeavor to fill any gaps in knowledge with science, regardless of its limits and boundaries.
+Atheists endeavour to fill any gaps in knowledge with science, regardless of its limits and boundaries.
 According to Dawkins, an atheist can live a happy, peaceful, moral, and intellectually satisfying life.
-Religious people think that life is fleeting and they are required to answer to God for every one of their activities.
-They avoid misbehavior and murder because they are afraid of being held responsible.
+Religious people think life is fleeting, and they must answer to God for every one of their activities.
+They avoid misbehaviour and murder because they are afraid of being held responsible.
 They also believe in rewards and justice in the hereafter.
 Dawkins is hostile to religious education for children.
-In actuality, religion enhances the huge majority of moral values taught to children.
-Dennett argues that religion merely serves as a ceremonial force in contemporary culture, as opposed to driving people towards science and technology, moral values, and world politics.
-He notes that religion just leads to injustice, fanaticism, cruelty, and illiteracy.
+In actuality, religion enhances the majority of moral values taught to children.
+Dennett argues that religion merely serves as a ceremonial force in contemporary culture instead of driving people towards science and technology, moral values, and world politics.
+He notes that religion leads to injustice, fanaticism, cruelty, and illiteracy.
 He traces the history of religion and argues that as human civilization progressed, local or ethnic religious rituals developed into institutionalized religions.
-Religions regulated themselves and achieved acceptance in various cultures throughout the world by adopting previous academics' rational reasons.
+Religions regulated themselves and achieved acceptance in various cultures worldwide by adopting previous academics' rational reasons.

-Christopher Hitchens denies the notion that humanity need both religious and moral leadership.
+Christopher Hitchens denies the notion that humanity needs both religious and moral leadership.
 He asserts that we think with clarity that an ethical life may be lived without religion.
 And adds sarcastically, "Religion is the lament of the imprisoned creature, the heart of a heartless world, much as the spirit of a spiritless circumstance.
 It serves as the populace's opium."
-He considers that the only way to achieve people's ultimate happiness is to terminate religion.
+He considers terminating religion the only way to achieve people's ultimate happiness.4